hmc-sysadmin/labs/scripting.md

 letter.
 To do this, you can use a slightly counterintuitive strategy: replace all characters in `$word` NOT found in the guessed letters list with underscores.
-The syntax of the find and replace command for strings in bash is `${string/pattern/replacement}`.
+The syntax of the find and replace command for strings in bash is `${string//pattern/replacement}` (the double-slash, `//` is for global replacement).
 Use a regular expression to specify the  pattern.
 When the player guesses a correct letter, you may also want to display other information, e.g., the newly updated board and the letters that have been  guessed.

 If the player guesses a letter that's *not* in the word, the script should decrement the number of lives.
 You also need to call `check_lives` to determine